eLFuvo/yii2-import-wizard/README.md

     }
 ```

-Add the import link button to the view:
+Add the import link button into the view:

 ```php
     <?= Html::a('Upload Excel file for import', ['upload-file-import'], [